 The Casio Pro Trek PRW2500 is a world class smart watch that punches high above its $330.00 price tag on any and all adventures.
 This is a high-powered machine with more automatic adjustments and configurations than a Google self-driver.
 All wrapped into a waterproof, crash-proof package that hugs your wrist like a good friend.

-Casio Pro Trek PRW2500 Review
+Casio Pro Trek PRW2500 Triple Sensor

 Let’s start with the purpose of a watch — telling time.
 The Casio Pro Trek 2500 is hooked up to automatically receive atomic clock calibration in the U.S., England, Germany and Japan.
 But you gotta keep it working so it’s equipped with a solar battery that seems to need hardly any direct sunlight but keeps running; apparently its battery can last up to 5 months without recharging.